Liam Hallam is a sports science graduate. He is also a keen cyclist and a lover of the Derbyshire Dales and Peak District.

 Not all bicycle tires are created equal, and not all CX tires are clinchers!

 While many racers will always wax lyrical about using tubular tires for cyclocross, tubular tires can be a real headache.
-Once you’ve glued a set to your rims you’re pretty much stuck with them until either the tire or the rim dies.
+Once you’ve glued a set to your rims, you’re pretty much stuck with them until either the tire or rim dies.

-The best dry-condition clincher tires for cyclocross offer beginners and more experienced riders the opportunity to make minimal bike changes without the need to invest in several set of expensive wheel sets, an investment beyond the reach of most racers, particularly those running a two-bike set-up for CX racing.
+The best dry-condition clincher tires for cyclocross offer beginners and more experienced riders the opportunity to make minimal bike changes without the need to invest in several sets of expensive wheels, an investment beyond the reach of most racers, particularly those running a two-bike set-up for CX racing.